-Within his broad commercial practice Ben has developed specialisms (detailed further below) in insurance, insolvency, professional negligence and construction.
+Within his broad commercial practice Ben has developed specialisms (detailed further below) in contract disputes, company and shareholder matters, insurance, insolvency, professional negligence and construction.
 He also has a growing sports law practice, having acted for a number of football clubs.

 Year of Call: 2005

 Bank of Baroda v.
-Maniar (2017) – Manchester Mercantile Court - guarantee claim for €425k against former directors of ROI cash-and-carry company, defended on grounds that guarantee unenforceable by reason of Examinership proceedings in ROI
+Maniar EWHC 2463 (Comm) – Manchester Mercantile Court - guarantee claim for €425k against former directors of ROI cash-and-carry company, defended on grounds that guarantee unenforceable by reason of Examinership proceedings in ROI

 Promontoria v.
 Walker (2017) – Liverpool County Court – claim by mortgage assignee for possession of £1.5M property portfolio, defended on grounds of unfair relationship connected with IRH mis-selling; settled after 4-day trial in Dec 2017

 Davies v.
 GE Money (2017) – claim by mortgagee for sale at £400k undervalue of farmhouse outside Bolton, alleging failure to take care of the property and failure to repair before selling

 R (Clifford t/a Central Credit) v.
 Financial Ombudsman Service (2014) – Manchester Administrative Court – successfully obtained permission for apply for JR of FOS determination of complaint against credit broker, on grounds that FOS failed to give reasons and failed to investigate

 Ben acts in all areas of commercial litigation, with an emphasis on contractual disputes (including sale of goods, supply of services, agency, share/business sale agreement disputes and warranty claims).